Sugar Addiction - Symptoms, Causes, and How to Break Free

-There are many health consequences to sugar addiction and while it may seem like it should be easy to just stop eating sugar, remember that sugar is as addictive as illicit drugs.
+There are many health consequences tied to being addicted to sugar, and while it may seem like it should be easy to just stop eating it, remember that sugar is as addictive as illicit drugs.
 With that said, there are some things you can do to break sugar addiction.
-Some of the most challenging parts that adults face when trying to break the addiction are when cravings set in.
+One of the biggest challenges that adults face when trying to break the addiction is when cravings set in.
 Cravings can be a major challenge in the fight against addiction, but there are ways to fight them.
 For starters, consider reading our article on what to eat when craving sugar.
 In addition to those foods, read on for some helpful tips to help in your successful journey to breaking a sugar addiction.

 1. Choose Healthy Alternatives

-One of the best things you can do to fight your sugar addiction is to start by swapping sweet foods for healthy alternatives like vegetables.
-Yes, vegetables can be sweet, but the natural sugars you find in carrots, beets, sweet potatoes, and peas are so much lower than what you’ll find in treats such as gummies, cookies, or donuts.
+If you want to know how to break sugar addiction successfully, one of the best things you can do is start swapping sweet foods for healthy alternatives like vegetables.
+Yes, vegetables can be sweet, but the natural sugars you find in carrots, beets, sweet potatoes and peas are so much lower than what you’ll find in treats such as gummies, cookies or donuts.
 At the same time, they’ll satisfy your craving for sweetness and you can train yourself to eat these healthier choices over addictive sugary desserts.